019GaryChen/PLCTraffic-Light-Control-of-my-course-project/README.md

-# PLCTraffic-Light-Control-of-my-course-project Simens PLC 1200-V7 TIA
+# PLC Traffic Light Control-of-my-course-project Simens PLC 1200-V7 TIA Basic
 This is not a huge project, just my course design.
 I don't want to delete it directly.
 Thus I choose to share and upload it to GitHub.
 Without much expectaion of being discovering but if anyone can fine this.
 That will be a fortune destiny.